felipebizz/open-bank/README.md

 ### Code to Improve
-- create a personalized treating exception
+- create a personalized error handling.
-- Documentation of classes/code/packaging using swagger
+- Documentation of classes/code/packaging using swagger.
-- validation parameters endpoints and returns
+- validation parameters endpoints and returns.
-- create new tests scenarios
+- create new tests scenarios.
-- improve log visualization
+- improve log visualization.
-- improve security authentication
+- improve security authentication.